 Methodist executives said the company has strategically looked to expand in flourishing communities like Midlothian.

-A steady influx of new residents continues to cement Midlothian’s position as a promising hotspot on the DFW landscape.
+A steady influx of new residents continues to spur development in Midlothian and cement the community’s position as a promising hotspot on the DFW landscape.

-“With a current population of roughly 37,000, Midlothian is expanding rapidly,” said Larry Barnett, president/CEO of Midlothian Economic Development.
+“With a current population of roughly 37,000, Midlothian is expanding rapidly,” said Larry Barnett, President and Chief Executive of Midlothian Economic Development.
 “We are gaining the attention of not only new residents, but brokers, developers, and businesses who are discovering Midlothian’s unique blend of assets.